 And because approximately 33 to 50 percent of people with anorexia nervosa have mood disorders — such as depression — at some time in their lives, it can also be an underlying factor as to why your sex drive might be low.

 The treatment for depression can also play a role as well.
-Selective serotonin reuptake inhibitors (SSRIs) — a class of drugs often used as antidepressants and in the treatment of eating disorders — are known to have on sexual function.
-In fact, common side effects can include reduced sexual desire and difficulty reaching orgasm.
+Selective serotonin reuptake inhibitors (SSRIs) — a class of drugs often used as antidepressants and in the treatment of eating disorders — are known to have

 What you can do Luckily, medical and mental health professionals are well aware of the sexual side effects of SSRIs.
 They should be willing to work with you to find treatment options, including medication — either an alternative SSRI or an accompanying medication — that can help to improve your quality of life.
 And remember, if your doctor doesn’t take your sexual satisfaction seriously, you are perfectly within your right to find a different healthcare provider.